Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-While Social Security Disability (SSD) and Supplemental Security Income (SSI) are administered by the federal government according to federal law, in New York State, there are a few differences in the appeals process and in the amounts of the SSI monthly payment.
+While Social Security disability insurance (SSDI) and Supplemental Security Income (SSI) are administered by the federal government according to federal law, in New York State, there are a few differences in the appeals process and in the amounts of the SSI monthly payment.
 Whether you've filed a disability claim in New York or you're about to file a claim with Social Security and you live in New York, here are some things you should know.

 You can file for disability by visiting a local field office, calling the Social Security call center, or by going online.